 4.2 The financial support may not be used to cover costs for activities already funded by Union funds.
 It is nonetheless compatible with any other source of funding.
 This includes a salary that the participant could receive for their traineeship or teaching activities, or for any work outside their mobility activities as long as they carry out the activities foreseen in Annex 1.

-4.3 The participant may not claim reimbursement for currency exchange losses or bank costs charged by the participant’s bank for transfers from the sending organisation.
+4.3 The participant may not claim reimbursement for currency exchange losses or bank costs charged by the participant’s bank for transfers from the organisation.

 ARTICLE 5 – PAYMENT ARRANGEMENTS